Do Reading Slumps Mean You're Burnt Out? (Not Just Bored)

 - Can't focus on TV shows or movies either

-- Struggling with other hobbies too
+- Struggle with other hobbies too

 - Sleep but don't feel rested